-ACTION: Notice of proposed rulemaking.
+ACTION: Final regulations.

-SUMMARY: This document contains proposed regulations provide guidance on the tax credit available to certain small employers that offer health insurance coverage to their employees under section 45R of the Internal Revenue Code (Code), enacted by the Patient Protection and Affordable Care Act.
-These proposed regulations affect certain taxable employers and certain tax-exempt employers.
+SUMMARY: This document contains final regulations on the tax credit available to certain small employers that offer health insurance coverage to their employees.
+The credit is provided under section 45R of the Internal Revenue Code (Code), enacted by the Patient Protection and Affordable Care Act.
+These regulations affect small employers, both taxable and tax-exempt that are or might be eligible for the tax credit.
+DATES: Effective date: These regulations are effective on [INSERT DATE OF]